solana-foundation/developer-content/docs/intro/quick-start.md

 - `bump`: A u8 storing the "bump" seed used in deriving the program derived address (PDA).
 Storing this value saves compute by eliminating the need to rederive it for each use in subsequent instructions.
+- `user` - A Pubkey representing the user who created the message account.
+- `message` - A String containing the user's message.
+- `bump` - A u8 storing the ["bump" seed](/docs/core/pda#canonical-bump) used in
+  deriving the program derived address (PDA).
+Storing this value saves compute by eliminating the need to rederive it for each use in subsequent instructions.
 When an account is created, the `MessageAccount` data will be serialized and stored in the new account's data field.